Live Forever (mixtape)

 Live Forever is the second solo mixtape by American rapper Lil Peep.
 It was released on December 2, 2015.
 The mixtape was preceded by two singles, "Flannel" and "Haunt U", and three additional singles were issued posthumously, including the viral hit "Nuts".
 The mixtape was later re-released on the seventh anniversary of the mixtape's release in 2022.

-Background
+Background and composition

 "Live Forever" was originally released in 2015, and a music video for the title track would be released on December 16, 2015.
 The mixtape would later be re-released to all platforms in 2022, due to sample clearance issues.
 The artwork was created by ArtByChase.